 If you lose an item during your visit, please ask at the Guest Services desk.
-If you realize you lost an item after your visit, you can call Guest Services at 603.669.6144 x 108.
-Found items are held for a maximum of thirty days, and offered as a donation to a local charitable organization after that period.
-If a credit card is found, the company is immediately notified, and the card destroyed after a one week period.
+If you realize you lost an item after your visit, you can call Guest Services at 603.669.6144, x108.
+Found items are held for a maximum of 30 days, and offered as a donation to a local charitable organization after that period.
+If a credit card is found, the company is immediately notified, and the card destroyed after a one-week period.

 The Currier can not appraise or give financial evaluations of works of art.
 Please contact one of the following organizations: American Society of Appraisers; Appraisers Association of America; or Art Dealers Association of America.

-Please feel free to phone our Guest Services department at ext.
-108. Based on the type of work that you have, we will direct you to the appropriate curator.
+Please feel free to phone our Guest Services department at x108.
+Based on the type of work that you have, we will direct you to the appropriate curator.

 Yes, there is ample free parking in the Currier’s parking lot, as well as free parking on several of the public streets that border the Museum and Currier Art Center.